RobertoM89/HideAndSeek_Docs/README.md

 If more rigs in the scene share the same control names, you can use the same picker button for all of them.
 You just need to select first a random control of the rig you want to work with before running any shelf button so that the tool can detect its namespace.

 Alternatively, you can create a Preselection Button for each rig.
-Center thye face or the whole character in the persp camera and click on this button.
+Center the face or the whole character in the persp camera and click on *Add Preselection Button*.
 A screenshot will be taken and a button will appear on the shelf.
-Clicking on this button will preselect the character so that clicking on a picker button will use their namespace.
+Clicking on this button will preselect the character so that clicking on a picker button will use the correct namespace.

 ### Left and Right Controls Tags